Descender (album)

 Descender is the debut solo album by American singer/songwriter Andrew Wyatt of the indie dance trio Miike Snow.
-In a departure from his work with his main project and work as a producer, Wyatt recorded the album in Prague backed by a 75-piece orchestra, with guest appearances by The Libertines' Anthony Rossomando, Interpol's touring bassist Brad Truax, and Tortoise's John Herndon.
+In a departure from his work with his main project and work as a producer, Wyatt recorded the album in Prague backed by the 75-piece Prague Philharmonic Orchestra, with guest appearances by the Libertines' Anthony Rossomando, Interpol's touring bassist Brad Truax, and Tortoise's John Herndon.